YushiOMOTE/ever/README.md

 ## Note

-The build-time information is retrieved only when the source file where `ever` macro is called is compiled.
+The build information is retrieved only when the source file where `ever` macro is called is compiled.